 2. Categorize items

 This is also the point when you should decide what you actually want to keep under the kitchen sink.
 Daniel Bowler, director for Eggersmann UK, says: 'Bear in mind the ergonomics of the space.
-Storing pots and pans for cooking under the sink may not be the best place for them as it will increase the level of movement around the kitchen and have you bending and stretching.'
+Organizing pots and pans for cooking under the sink may not be the best place for them as it will increase the level of movement around the kitchen and have you bending and stretching.'

 You might want to move some items as part of organizing a laundry room.
 The experts at Cook Serve suggest 'keeping your larger cleaning supplies in a cleaning closet rather than under the sink and only keep what you need in smaller spray bottles or containers.'